How to Apply for a Visa in Los Angeles

 For airport transit or for temporary visits to Germany and other Schengen States (type A or respectively type C visa, refered to as Schengen Visa): Since May 15, 2014, the visa sections at the German missions in the U.S. have begun collecting biometric data (fingerprints) for Schengen visas as part of the Visa Information System (VIS).
 For more information on the Visa Information System (VIS), please see link below.

-If you need to appear in person, please make an appointment using our FREE online appointment system:
+If you need to appear in person, please book an appointment using our FREE online appointment system:

 Fill Out Applications Online